MicrosoftDocs/power-automate-docs/articles/process-mining-overview.md

 - **Enhance customer experience:** By identifying process pain points and eliminating them, organizations can improve the customer experience and increase satisfaction.

-- **Optimize resources:** The process mining capability enables businesses to identify opportunities for automation, reducing the need for manual intervention and allowing resources to be allocated more effectively.
+- **Optimize resources:** Process mining enables businesses to identify opportunities for automation, reducing the need for manual intervention and allowing resources to be allocated more effectively.

 - **Ensure compliance:** Process mining can help organizations to identify non-compliant processes and take corrective action to avoid legal and financial risks.